mensisa/CNIT355Final/README.md

 ### Technical Specifications
  * MediaPlayer - used to play musics
  * Handler - to schedule messages and runnables to be executed at some point in the future ([here](https://developer.android.com/reference/android/os/Handler))
+ * ContentResolver - to access system database
+ * Service
+ * BroadcastReceiver
+ * Animation
+ * GestureDetector
  * Dynamic Permissions Grant
- * Service -
- * BroadcastReceiver -
- * Animation -
- * GestureDetector
  * Auto-scrolling TextView